 There has been a rapid increase in personalised attacks that are becoming extremely difficult to spot, especially for employees who lack security awareness.
 When employees don’t receive cyber security training they are more susceptible to open any form of phishing emails, even the most common types.

 This is where the attacker will monitor the account and will keep an eye on the email traffic to learn about the organisation in depth.
 Whilst the attacker gets to know the organisation this helps the attack to be tailored to the organisation, making it as realistic as possible.

 Learning the traffic allows the hacker to determine who has access to what information, such as HR and financial records.
 This knowledge is then leveraged for the final step of the attack.
 Sometimes, cyber criminals will even set up forwarding rules so they don’t have to monitor the account like a hawk.

 Cyber criminals can be very patient people.
 The more information they gather from an organisation, the more likely that the attack will be successful.

 One of the simplest things employees can do to protect themselves is with Multi-Factor Authentication.
-This is essential, having a single password for an account is not enough as it makes it even easier for a criminal to gain access to it.
-If Multi-Factor Authentication was enabled as the attacker would need to have the two or even three forms of authentication to gain full access.
-Multi-factor authentication can institute many different methods such as SMS code, key fobs, phone calls or even a thumbprint.
+This is essential, as having a single password for an account is not enough as it makes it even easier for a criminal to gain access to it.
+If Multi-Factor Authentication is enabled the attacker needs to have the two or even three forms of authentication to gain full access.
+Multi-factor authentication can be used through many different methods such as SMS code, key fobs, phone calls or even a thumbprint.

 Step 3: The Attack (Catch)